sercankulcu/sercankulcu.github.io/_teaching/algorithmic-game-theory.md

 * Lecture Notes <a href="http://sercankulcu.github.io/files/agt/notes/Chapter_.pdf">[pdf]</a>
 * Code Examples <a href="https://github.com/sercankulcu/agt/tree/main/Chapter">[link]</a>

-Chapter 7: Algorithmic Fairness and Ethics in Games
+Chapter 7: Algorithmic Fairness and Ethics
 -----

 As the bridge between hardware and software, operating systems serve as the foundation for modern computing, providing the necessary abstractions and services to enable applications to run efficiently and securely on diverse hardware platforms.